What is Hyperinflation?

 Get Your House in Order

 A hyper-inflationary environment will be chaotic at best and disastrous at worst.
 You can expect the walls of society and even the rule of law to come crumbling down.
 The good news is that, historically, hyper-inflationary episodes only last a few years and as society rebuilds and a new currency is introduced, a new, but more stable normal will emerge.
-The better prepared you are before the onset of effects of hyperinflation, the better off you will be during and following the calamity.
+The better prepared you are before the onset of hyperinflation, the better off you will be during and following the calamity.

 Simplify your finances: Coming off of the financial crisis and Great Recession, many people have already made severe adjustments to their lifestyle and their finances.
-In your preparation for the effects of hyperinflation, you may want to go more extreme by cutting your expenses to the bone by reducing your debt and lessening your reliance on utilities and fuel.
+In your preparation for hyperinflation, you may want to go more extreme by cutting your expenses to the bone by reducing your debt and lessening your reliance on utilities and fuel.
 Your objective is to use your excess cash flow to invest in hyper-inflationary hedges, such as gold and foreign currencies.

 Eliminate adjustable rate debt: During hyperinflation, interest rates will skyrocket, and along with it the rates on any variable loans or credit cards.
 Get rid of it now.